What is Osteoarthritis?

 Social Security Disability Benefits for Osteoarthritis

-If you have been diagnosed with osteoarthritis and the pain and stiffness resulting from the disease make it impossible for you to work, you may be eligible to receive social Security disability benefits.
+If you have been diagnosed with osteoarthritis, and the pain and stiffness resulting from the disease make it impossible for you to work, you may be eligible to receive Social Security disability benefits.
 The gradual loss of cartilage from your joints causes osteoarthritis.
 Cartilage is a tough tissue located between that joints that provides much needed cushioning.
-Without cartilage, your bones will rub together causing painful bone spurs and cysts making the condition continue to worsen.
+Without cartilage, your bones will rub together causing painful bone spurs and cysts making osteoarthritis continue to worsen.

 Because your weight-bearing joints are affected, you may not be able to stand or sit for long periods without having to reposition.
 If your back, hips, or knees are involved, you may not be able to lift, bend, or squat repeatedly.